William Contreras Player Props: Brewers vs. Giants

-On Thursday, William Contreras (hitting .167 in his past 10 games) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Scott Alexander.
-First pitch is at 7:40 PM ET.
+On Friday, William Contreras (.286 on-base percentage in past 10 games, 54 points below season-long percentage) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Alex Wood.
+First pitch is at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Astros.
+In his most recent game he had a hitless performance (0-for-2) against the Astros.

 William Contreras Game Info & Props vs. the Giants